simonplend/simonplend.com/scripts/data/README.md

 openGraphDescription = opengraph_description
 openGraphImage = TODO: Where is this data? notes = TODO: Combine: original, notes, todo
+changelog:
+  - date: July 27, 2022 (last_updated)
+    description: "This is a description of what changed"
+  - date: ...
+    description: ...
 ```

 ### To drop